CleverTap/clevertap-xamarin/README.md

 ## Questions? #

- If you have questions or concerns, you can reach out to the CleverTap support team at [support@clevertap.com](mailto:support@clevertap.com).
+ If you have questions or concerns, raise an issue in this repository or you can reach out to the CleverTap support team at [support@clevertap.com](mailto:support@clevertap.com).

  ## License #